Decision Time, Peanut (one-shot)

 He was on his feet then, quick as a cobra and, it seemed, just as dangerous.
-He was taller then me and used that to his advantage, but I refused to be intimidated and in fact stepped forward so that we stood chest to chest.
+He was taller than me and used that to his advantage, but I refused to be intimidated and stepped forward so that we stood chest to chest.

-"Of course you know exactly why I'm here though," I said, my voice shaking a little but holding firm enough for what I needed to say, "because you know what today is.
-You know that less than an hour ago your family were sitting down to dinner to celebrate your brother's birthday and you know that there was a big bloody space where you should have been."
+"Of course you know exactly why I'm here," I said, my voice shaking a little, "because you know what today is.
+You know that, less than an hour ago, your family were sitting down to dinner to celebrate your brother's birthday and you know that there was a big bloody space where you should have been."

-Rather then being ashamed or acknowledging his poor behaviour in any way Mac stared at me for a moment and then threw his head back and laughed.
+Rather than being ashamed or acknowledging his poor behaviour in any way, Mac stared at me for a moment and then threw his head back and laughed.
 Not a nice laugh either, but a forced kind of bitter one that made the hair rise along my bare arms.

 "Is that what you're pretending this is about?"
-He asked, "Me missing Davey's stupid little birthday thing?
-I'm kind of disappointed peanut, I thought you'd come up with something much better than that."
+He asked.
+"Me missing Davey's stupid little birthday thing?
+I'm kind of disappointed, peanut, I thought you'd come up with something better than that."

-Now I did take a step back from him but only because he'd changed the rules of the game and I wasn't quite sure how I was supposed to play my next move.
-We never called each other out on the excuses we used to end up in the same room or go the same places, so I was really wrong-footed.
+Now I did take a step back from him, but only because he'd changed the rules of the game and I wasn't quite sure how I was supposed to play my next move.
+We never called each other out on the excuses we used to end up in the same room or go the same places.

 Because there was a thing.

-Not terribly well defined and completely inappropriate considering the circumstances but definitely there.
-My reaction so far had been to rail and scream at myself while trying to stay normal for Davey while Mac's had been to do this whole shut off thing culminating in moving out of the granny flat he'd been renting from his parents and barely returning home.
-I would have been able to convince myself that him leaving had nothing to do with me if it hadn't happened straight after we'd let our feelings, and alcohol, get the best of us at my own 19th birthday party a little over two weeks ago…
+Not terribly well defined and completely inappropriate considering the circumstances, but definitely there.
+My reaction so far had been to rail and scream at myself while trying to stay normal for Davey.
+Mac, however, had done this whole shut off thing, culminating in moving out of his parents' place and barely returning home.
+I would have been able to convince myself that him leaving had nothing to do with me if it hadn't happened straight after we'd let our feelings, and alcohol, get the best of us at my own 19th birthday party a little over two weeks ago.

 He advanced on me and I moved back again, wanting to run and hide from him and his cruel words.